jasonlewis/basset/README.md

 ## Changelog

+### Basset 1.4.3
+- Compiled directory can now be set in the configuration.
+- Numerous bug fixes.

 ### Basset 1.4.2
 - Fixed issue #10, set method on config was not static.
 - Fixed issue #9, missed an old settings reference.
 Config has been made statically global.